tari-labs/tari-university/src/protocols/mimblewimble-mp-bp-utxo/PITCHME.md

 | Colored coin  | Coins are colored, distinguishable from normal commitments in the blockchain. | Coins not colored, looks exactly like any other commitment.  |
 | Wallet        | Each RP's data accessible within aggregated RP.
 The colored coin can be identified & wallet reconstructed (initial blinding factor seed, BP RP rewinding). | Wallet cannot be reconstructed, a single party's blinding factor cannot be distinguished from the combined RP. |
 | Commitment    | Retains all hiding and binding security aspects.             | Retains all hiding and binding security aspects.             |

++++

+@div[text-left]

+Alice, Bob and Carol had a private bet going that Carol won, and they agree to spend the multiparty UTXO to pay Carol her winnings, with the change being used to set up a consecutive multiparty UTXO.

+<div class="LineHeight20per"> <br></div>

+They do this as follows: [Spending the Multiparty UTXO](https://tlu.tarilabs.com/protocols/mimblewimble-mp-bp-utxo/MainReport.html#spending-the-multiparty-utxo)

+@divend

 ---